-And so it is with the continuing racial public humiliation in its various forms in the media, at work, and in the academies; racial targeting, euphemistically called profiling, and the accompanying police abuse and brutality; sacrifice of the usual racial suspects; disparities in sentencing, mass incarceration, and the ever-widening door and highway leading Black juveniles and young men to enduring identities and destinies as prisoners, parolees and probationers in the criminal justice system.
+Such an assignment of human worth and social status is reflected in social relations and at every level.
+Thus, it is so with the continuing racial public humiliation in its various forms in the media, at work, and in the academies; racial targeting, euphemistically called profiling, and the accompanying police abuse and violence; sacrifice of the usual racial suspects; disparities in sentencing, mass incarceration, and the everwidening door and highway leading Black juveniles and young men to enduring identities and destinies as prisoners, parolees and probationers in the criminal justice system.
 Moreover, this racialization and resultant structural disadvantages and disparities imposed on us are expressed and experienced also in education, employment, access to health care, housing and almost every other area of social and public life.

 The conventional wisdom and most comforting way of thinking was that the election of President Obama, the country's first African American president, was posed as a signal of a post-racial beginning, if not achievement and as uncontestable evidence of a miracle only America could promise and produce.
 There was even talk of its representing an end to the need for a Black agenda or for our advocacy and our social struggle for racial justice.
-Indeed, part of our tearful and joyful celebration on election night and weeks, maybe months after, was the sense and everpresent hope that after centuries of struggle, the country had come to terms with its oppressive and self-destructive contradictions, retired its racial illusions and recovered from its racist practices.
+Indeed, part of our tearful and joyful celebration on election night and those weeks, maybe months after, was the sense and ever-present hope that after centuries of struggle, the country had come to terms with its oppressive and self-destructive contradictions, retired its racial illusions and recovered from its addiction to racist practices.

-But with clearer heads, we would not seriously think that a person acquiring an office, however high and socially symbolic, could magically transform and transcend the racial status society has assigned him and his people without a continuing ad uncompromising movement and struggle.
+But with clearer heads, we would not seriously think that a person acquiring an office, however high and socially symbolic, could magically transform and transcend the racial status society has assigned him and his people without a continuing and uncompromising movement and struggle.
 For in such a racialized context, as Obama and we discovered or honestly came to concede, presidents, preachers, judges, janitors, lawyers, lay-persons or doctors all share the racial status of their people.

-This is the hard, heavy and brutal racialized truth that Obama and the post-racial fantasy fans were forced to face as the racist monster raised its diseased and deformed head and continuously dogged him during his campaign; came with watermelon post cards and demands for birth documentation to the White House; and followed him with open racial harassment and hostility, even in the so-called "hallowed halls" of Congress.
+This is the hard, heavy and brutal racialized truth that Obama and the post-racial fantasy fans were forced to face as the racist monster raised its diseased and deformed head and continuously dogged him during his campaign; came with watermelon post cards and demands for birth documentation to the White House; and has followed him with open racial harassment and hostility, even in the so-called "hallowed halls" of Congress even up to now.

-RECONSIDERING RACIAL JUSTICE: SOME NECESSARY NOTES

-Los Angeles Sentinel, 04-24-14, p.A-6
+REFLECTING ON RACIAL JUSTICE: SOME NECESSARY NOTES Los Angeles Sentinel, 11-12-15, p.
+A6